 This is something I spoke to my doctor about in depth before we came to a decision.
 I am also starting to have trouble keeping my blood sugar in check.
+While you can always use something like the best glucose meter to measure these levels, keeping them at a safe level can often be slightly trickier.
 For those that don’t know when you have gestational diabetes you need to check your blood sugar often, follow a diet of low carbs and high proteins, and if you can’t keep your numbers within the range they give you-you end up on insulin.
 This is something I am trying very hard to avoid.
 But it seems I am getting a lot of higher numbers so I am being very strict with myself going forward in hopes to keep them in range and avoid insulin.

 What type of induction will I have: I asked my doctor, and he said it depends.
 He said it depends on baby’s position and my cervix.
 If I’m 2-3cm already, he will break my water.
 If not we will go from there.
 Regardless, once I am at the hospital for my induction, I am there and will have a baby.
 No being sent home for this mama.
 As expected, I have a lot of swelling so I will have diabetic socks on at all times.
 The socks are similar to compression socks and will help with swelling, circulation and overall foot health.
 I’ve had them on for a few days already and have seen a difference so I won’t be taking them off until the baby has been born and my gestational diabetes has gone away.
 I have been induced a few times, however, and my preferred method after water breaking is Pitocin.
 I’ve had great luck with it and have had very smooth labours and deliveries, I know people have their own opinions about it but after my experiences its one I prefer.
 I’ve also had gel, cervidil and a foley.
 No thank you.